 - Pour over a pound cake to infuse extra flavor and moisture.

-How to make jalapeno lime simple syrup
+How to make jalapeño lime simple syrup

-- Combine the sugar and water in a saucepan set over medium-low heat, stirring to dissolve the sugar.
+- Combine the sugar and water in a saucepan over medium-low heat, stirring to dissolve the sugar.

 - When the sugar is fully dissolved, remove the pan from the heat and allow the flavors to infuse the syrup.
 When cool, strain the syrup into a mason jar.